datatrigger/datatrigger/content/post/spark_3_weighted_random_forest.md

 &nbsp;

 We can also have a quick look at the features using the extremely useful ```describe()``` function.
-Since the result is agreggated data, it is no problem to convert it to a Pandas DataFrame in order to benefit from the much nicer displaying features of this library :
+Since the result is agreggated data, it is no problem to convert it to a Pandas DataFrame in order to benefit from the much nicer displaying features of this library:

 ```python
 df.describe().toPandas()